Unique Ways to Get the Most Out of the 4th of July

 Parades are in full force on this day.
-If you love the idea of getting some fresh air with family and friends, check out your local parade.
+So, if you love the idea of getting some fresh air with family and friends, check out your local festivities.
 Don’t forget your lawn chairs and cooler.

 Don’t forget the games at that cookout!
 This is a perfect time to teach the kids how to play or get a hardcore adult game going.
 We rarely think to put out our outdoor games, so this is a great reminder to be playful during our holiday time!